-The next meeting of the Parish Council will be the Annual Parish Meeting followed by the Annual Meeting of the Parish Council held on Monday 16th May 2016 at 7.00pm.
+The next meeting of the Parish Council will be held on Monday 18th July 2016 at 7.00pm.

 The parish of Horsley is situated in one of the most scenic parts of east Tynedale and forms part of a World Heritage Site.
 There are outstanding views of the Cheviots, Simonside and the North Pennines from Horsley Hills.
 An extensive network of public rights of way and quiet lanes through open space and mixed woodland, provide the horse rider, walker and cyclist great opportunities for exercise, peace and relaxation.
 A large scale map is on show in the front porch of the Hearth arts centre in Horsley village.
 There is also fishing at the Whittle reservoirs located in the north of the parish as well as opportunities for bird watching at the hide on the Great Northern Lake.
 The Hadrian’s Wall long distance path is situated one mile north of the village of Horsley and is connected by existing rights of way, one of which is published on the Hadrian’s Wall Heritage website.
 Horsley has a woodland dating to the medieval period that is particularly noted for its diverse range of flora and fauna.
 The Hadrian’s Wall Country railway is linked to Horsley village by a further two public rights of way one of which travels through Horsley wood from Wylam station.
 The other path from Prudhoe station follows the western edge of the parish through Whittle Dene then east to Horsley village.